Standard Gauge (toy trains): Lionel's competitors

 Whatever the reason for its initial creation, Lionel's Standard Gauge caught on at the expense of gauges 1 and 2.
 No fewer than four American competitors adopted Lionel's gauge: Ives in 1921, Boucher in 1922, Dorfan in 1924, and American Flyer in 1925.
 While all the manufacturers' track was the same size and the trains and buildings approximately the same scale, the couplers for the most part remained incompatible, making it impossible to mix train cars from different manufacturers without modification.

 The increased number of manufacturers seemed to give legitimacy to Lionel's gauge.
 The boom of the 1920s made large toy trains affordable and Standard Gauge had its heyday in the mid-1920s only to virtually disappear during the Great Depression.
 Ives filed for bankruptcy in 1928 and its offerings were off the market by 1932.
 American Flyer discontinued its Standard Gauge trains in 1932.
 Dorfan went out of business in 1934.
 Lionel discontinued Standard Gauge trains in 1940.
 Boucher, the last of the wide gauge manufacturers, folded in 1943.

-O gauge, was smaller, less expensive to manufacture and it required less space to operate a layout.
+O gauge was smaller, less expensive to manufacture and it required less space to operate a layout.
 Thus, it became the most popular scale in the United States almost by default.

-Decline of Standard Gauge
+Decline

 Lionel did not introduce a new Standard Gauge piece after 1933.

 In 1937, there were some Lionel 500 series cars that were created with new trucks that had box couplers.
 This shows that Lionel invested in tooling to modernize Standard Gauge, but ultimately did not put them into production.

 The toy train market evolved into scale modeling.
 Lionel's prized 700e Hudson was cataloged in O-gauge from 1937 as their top-of-the-line train.
 The larger Standard Gauge no longer symbolized top-of-the-line Lionel.
 Lionel last showed Standard Gauge in their 1940 catalogs, ultimately only offering rolling stock, which suggests they were selling off existing inventory.

 After 1940

 Standard Gauge managed to survive in South America.
 Doggenweiler, a firm in Chile, produced a small quantity of trains in Standard Gauge and Gauge 2 from 1933 until about 1960.
 Standard Gauge was revived in the United States in the 1950s by the small firm McCoy Manufacturing, who produced trains of original design well into the 1990s.
 In the 1970s, Williams Electric Trains began producing and marketing reproductions of Lionel trains of the 1920s and 1930s.
-This line was later marketed by Lionel itself, and was produced and marketed by MTH Electric Trains. until 2021 when MTH went out of business.
+This line was later marketed by Lionel itself, and was produced and marketed by MTH Electric Trains until 2021 when Mike Wolf retired and split up the company.
+In 2002, Lionel would produce two new Standard Gauge sets, one based on the New York Central's Commodore Vanderbilt trainset and the Milwaukee Road's Hiawatha.

 A number of smaller manufacturers, mostly one- and two-person operations, hand-build and marketed reproductions of very early Standard Gauge trains.